Tired of spending so much money for organic produce, Eileen and I decided to finally start our own garden.

-The stand consisted of a cross shaped base to rest the planter box on, and 6 legs made of 2 x 4s (doubled up to provide the strength needed to hold the planter box when full of dirt).
+The stand consisted of a cross shaped base to rest the planter box on, and 6 legs made of 2 x 4s (doubled up to provide the strength needed to hold the garden planter box when full of dirt).

 They would help to keep the 2 x 4s off the wet ground, and to help prevent it from sinking.

 I opted not to use pressure treated wood because I didn’t want those chemicals so close to the plants.
-I used regular deck stain for the stand.
+I used regular deck stain for the planter stand.

 It was important to use a non-toxic natural stain though.

-Since we were going to use the planter box to grow organic produce, it was important to not use any chemicals in the planter box that could be absorbed by the plants.
+Since we were going to use the raised planter box to grow organic produce, it was important to not use any chemicals in the garden planter box that could be absorbed by the plants.
 I had done my research ahead of time, and ordered one online.

 Here’s a picture of the completed DIY planter box:

 Notice the height extension for the box was reinforced by an outer rim.
 This rim also provided some visual flair.

 Next I located an ideal spot for the raised planter box outside.